-\$4,692,000, respectively.
-At September 30, 1993, estimated annual in the normal course of business.
+The Company is involved in various lawsuits and claims which arise in the normal course of business.
 In the opinion of management, these claims individually and in the aggregate are not expected to result in a material adverse effect on the Company's financial position or results of operations, however, there can be no assurance that future quarterly or annual operating results will not be materially affected by final resolution of these matters.
+The following details the more significant of these matters.